 Ivory Coast's incoming president, Alassane Ouattara, who belatedly took the oath of office May 6, has a tough challenge on his hands: to reconcile and restore peace to his West African nation after a bloody and protracted post-election standoff.
 Mass graves, evidence of extrajudicial executions, forming a national army, setting up a truth-and-reconciliation commission and kick-starting the economy are just some of the hurdles he faces.

 Ouattara shot to political prominence in Ivory Coast 20 years ago.
 Fresh from overseas and a top job at the International Monetary Fund, the U.S.-trained economist had just been appointed the new fix-it technocrat prime minister by founding Ivorian President Felix Houphouet Boigny.
-Ouattara's admirers describe him as respected global operator with impeccable credentials.
-With a doctorate from the University or Pennsylvania, he'd already served as governor of the Central Bank of West African States.
+Ouattara's admirers describe him as a respected global operator with impeccable credentials.
+With a doctorate from the University of Pennsylvania, he had already served as governor of the Central Bank of West African States.

 Shortly after he cast his vote, the 69-year-old told NPR he was sure to win.

 "It's reconciliation first and it's to get people to go to work.
 Cote d'Ivoire needs to be at work to improve the conditions of the Ivorian people.
 That is my priority," he said.
 "Reconciliation and work, work, work."